TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 Secure Launch is written to be compliant with the Intel TXT Measured Launch Developer's Guide.
 The MLE Guide dictates that the system can be configured to use both the SHA-1 and SHA-2 hashing algorithms.
-The choice is dictated by what hash algorithm banks firmware enabled at system start time.
+The choice is dictated by the hash algorithm banks firmware enabled at system start time.

 Regardless of the preference towards SHA-2, if the firmware elected to start